Category Archives: James Mason

 Grade: B+

 The Boys from Brazil (1978) is a taut political thriller with a neo-Nazi focus and a weird cloning subject matter.
-It’s a bit of a tough follow but quite compelling all the way though and doesn’t lag at all.
+It’s a bit of a tough follow, but quite compelling all the way through, and doesn’t lag at all.

-Surprisingly, I wasn’t blown away by either the performance of Laurence Olivier or Gregory Peck despite being a fan of both quality actors.
-Both actors overact and create stereotypes but especially Peck’s character is a bit too cartoonish.
+Surprisingly, I wasn’t blown away by either Laurence Olivier’s or Gregory Peck’s performance, despite being a fan of both actors.
+Both actors overact and create stereotypes, but especially Peck’s character is a bit too cartoonish.

-It took me half the film to even recognize either man since both are heavily made up making them hard to recognize.
-It also took until the dramatic conclusion for either character to truly grow on me.
+It took me half the film even to recognize either man, since both are heavily made up, making them hard to tell apart.
+It also took until the dramatic conclusion for either character to grow on me truly.

-A brilliant one-scene cameo performance by Uta Hagen, a German American actress, as a former Nazi guard now imprisoned nearly steals the show and should have deserved an Oscar nomination.
+A brilliant one-scene cameo performance by Uta Hagen, a German-American actress, as a former Nazi guard now imprisoned, nearly steals the show and should have earned an Oscar nomination.

 Ezra Lieberman (Laurence Olivier), a Nazi hunter, learns of the plan from a young journalist (Steve Guttenberg) and is determined to thwart it.

-The plot is a tough pill to swallow and takes some time to absorb exactly what is going on but it’s fresh and unique.
-I’m not sure if in 1978 people had had enough of Nazi and World War II films but both subjects are always worth dissecting again.
+The plot is a tough pill to swallow and takes some time to absorb fully, but it’s fresh and unique.
+I’m not sure if, in 1978, people had had enough of Nazi and World War II films, but both subjects are always worth dissecting again.

-Olivier is better and the main protagonist of The Boys from Brazil but I’m not sure he entirely wins me over.
-It’s not easy immersing in the prim and proper British aristocratic actor playing a Jewish man who kvetches so often.
+Olivier is better and the main protagonist of The Boys from Brazil, but I’m not sure he entirely wins me over.
+It’s not easy immersing oneself in the prim-and-proper British aristocratic actor playing a Jewish man who kvetches so often.

-Supporting characters played by Guttenberg, Anne Meara (Jerry Stiller’s wife) as Mrs. Curry, one of the Hitler clone’s mothers, and the aforementioned Hagen is excellent.
-I wish that each character was explored better and given more screen time.
+Supporting characters played by Guttenberg, Anne Meara (Jerry Stiller’s wife) as Mrs. Curry, one of the Hitler clones’ mothers, and the aforementioned Hagen are excellent.
+I wish that each character were explored better and given more screen time.

 The same can be said for Rosemary Harris in a one-scene performance.
 While quality, I wanted more from her character of Frau Doring, the wife of one of the murdered fathers of the Hitler clones.